keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 * All samples of this branch are originated from patients in Austria.

-* Most of these patients had the exact same viral lineage (seen in the vertical line)
+* Most of these patients had the exact same viral lineage (all samples on the vertical line on the left)

 * Others, like CeMM0187, had a further mutated version.